TaxCE.com

 How many Enrolled Agent continuing education hours do I need?

 The IRS dictates that you need 72 hours of enrolled agent continuing education courses per three-year renewal cycle.
 But that doesn't mean you can wait until the last minute to knock out your hours.
-You're required to take 16 hours of enrolled agent CPE each year, and two of those hours need to focus on ethics
+You're required to take 16 hours of enrolled agent CPE each year, and two of those hours need to focus on ethics.

 How do I submit my enrolled agent renewal?